-“In conclusion, one might say that art, like science, is a constant probing of the unknown – a seeking.
+“…one might say that art, like science, is a constant probing of the unknown – a seeking.
 I believe an artist should make art that he feels relevant to his day, taking into account the works of artists of the past.
-The empty spaces within and around a sculpture post a challenge that has become for me almost an obsession.” *
+The empty spaces within and around a sculpture post a challenge that has become for me almost an obsession.”

-In Paris, Cousins was captivated by the city’s museums; he frequented the Louvre (especially the Egyptian wing) as well as the many ethnographic museums.
-Among these, his favorite was the Musée de l’homme, where he saw sculpture from Africa, Asia, and the Americas.
-The mastery of woodworking demonstrated in the African sculptures and masks on display intrigued Cousins, but he was especially inspired by works that combined wood with an array of other materials, which Cousins had already begun to explore in his own work.
+In Paris, Cousins was captivated by the city’s museums; he frequented the Louvre, especially its Egyptian wing, and the Musée Rodin, dedicated to pioneering French sculptor Auguste Rodin.
+Cousins also visited the many ethnographic museums; among these, his favorite was the Musée de l’Homme, where he saw sculpture spanning the globe from Africa, Asia, and the Americas.
+In particular, the mastery of woodworking demonstrated in the African sculptures and masks on display intrigued Cousins, but he was especially inspired by works that combined wood with an array of other materials, which Cousins had already begun to explore in his own work.
 As he explained, “What especially attracted me was the use of sheaths of metal, often together with nails and chains.
-These sculptures have a vibrancy that seems to be produced both between the metal elements themselves and between the metal elements and the overall sculptural form.”†
+These sculptures have a vibrancy that seems to be produced both between the metal elements themselves and between the metal elements and the overall sculptural form.”

 Cousins moved to Brussels, Belgium in 1967, where he worked for the remainder of his life.
-Throughout his career, he was celebrated in Europe, completing numerous public commissions and exhibiting actively in Brussels and Antwerp as well as various cities in France and Germany.
-However, it was not until four years after his death that his artwork was shown in his native country, when the Studio Museum in Harlem mounted its 1996 traveling exhibition, Explorations in the City of Light: African-American Artists in Paris, 1945-65.
+There, Cousins was the subject of a number of gallery exhibitions and he was represented by Galerie Carrefour.
+In 1976, the Cultural Center of Woluwe-Saint-Pierre, outside Brussels, organized a retrospective exhibition of his work.
+Throughout his career, he was celebrated in Europe, completing numerous public commissions and exhibiting actively in Belgium, France and Germany.
+However, it was not until four years after his death—in 1992—that his artwork was shown in his native country, when The Studio Museum in Harlem mounted its 1996 traveling exhibition, Explorations in the City of Light: African-American Artists in Paris, 1945-65.

 SELECTED MUSEUM COLLECTIONS